Spatially Adaptive SWIPT with Pinching Antenna under Probabilistic LoS Blockage: Simulation Results

 Fig.~\ref{fig_6} shows the average SNR versus $P_{\rm t}$ and $q_0$ under $\beta=0.01$.
 It is seen that the average SNR increases with $P_{\rm t}$, as higher transmit power improves both ID and EH.
 Further, the feasible region shrinks at high $q_0$ and low $P_{\rm t}$, where the EH constraint cannot be satisfied.
 The surface exhibits a sharp drop near the feasibility boundary, reflecting the tight coupling between $q_0$ and $P_{\rm t}$, as discussed in Remark \ref{rem1}.

 Fig. \ref{fig_7} shows the average SNR versus the user position $x_{\rm u}$ and PA height $z_{\rm p}$.
-We can see that the average SNR peaks when the user is near the waveguide entrance ($x_{\rm u} \approx 0$) and the PA is mounted at a moderate height ($z_{\rm p} \approx 5$--10\,m), decreasing as either increases.
-This is due to increased path loss from free-space spreading and blockage attenuation at larger distances, which reduces channel gain.
-Meanwhile, $\rho^\star$ is optimized to meet the EH requirement, which limits the power available for ID in weak-channel regions, thus degrading SNR.
+We see that the average SNR peaks when the user is near the feed point ($x_{\rm u} \approx 0$) and the PA is mounted at a moderate height ($z_{\rm p} \approx 5$--10\,m), decreasing as either increases.
+This is due to increased path loss from free-space spreading and blockage attenuation at larger distances, reducing channel gain.
+To satisfy the EH constraint, further limiting ID power in weak channels.
 The peak reflects the trade-off between proximity, propagation loss, and EH demand.

+Fig. \ref{fig_8} plots the average SNR versus the PA position $x$ and blockage parameter $\beta$ under different waveguide attenuation $\alpha$.
+We can observe that the SNR peaks when the PA is placed near the user and decreases rapidly as the PA moves away, due to the increased path loss and waveguide transmission loss.
+Higher $\alpha$ leads to lower SNR and a slight shift of $x^\star$ toward the feed point, because larger $\alpha$ introduces more transmission loss and requires a shorter waveguide distance to compensate.
+Moreover, increasing $\beta$ degrades the SNR with little change in $x^\star$, as stronger blockage just reduces the received power but does not affect the optimal trade-off between path loss and waveguide loss.
+The results demonstrate that placing the PA near the user can effectively maximize SNR, and reducing $\alpha$ is critical to expanding the effective communication range.